Pagure/pagure/doc/configuration.rst

-There are then another 2 folders specifying the locations of the forks and remote git repo used for the remotes pull-requests (ie: pull-request coming from a project not hosted on pagure).
+There are then another 2 folders specifying the locations of the forks and remote git repo used for the remotes pull-requests (ie: pull-request coming from a project not hosted on this instance of pagure).

 FORK_FOLDER